 Logitech (LOGI) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the maker of keyboards, webcams and other computer accessories had gained 17.32% over the past month.
-This has outpaced the Computer and Technology sector's gain of 6.01% and the S&P 500's gain of 1.35% in that time.
+Coming into today, shares of the maker of keyboards, webcams and other computer accessories had gained 8.64% in the past month.
+In that same time, the Computer and Technology sector gained 7.15%, while the S&P 500 gained 2.23%.

-Wall Street will be looking for positivity from LOGI as it approaches its next earnings report date.
-The company is expected to report EPS of $0.83, up 29.69% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.15 billion, up 45.2% from the year-ago period.
+Investors will be hoping for strength from LOGI as it approaches its next earnings release.
+On that day, LOGI is projected to report earnings of $0.83 per share, which would represent year-over-year growth of 29.69%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.15 billion, up 45.2% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.52 per share and revenue of $5.33 billion, which would represent changes of -29.6% and +1.5%, respectively, from the prior year.